 Another option is to submit close-up, in-focus photos to our online Ask an Expert service.
 Ticks and/or close-up, in-focus photos can also be sent to the OSU Plant Clinic in Corvallis for identification.
 Follow the submission instructions on the clinic's website.

 Do ticks in Oregon spread Lyme disease or other diseases?

 Yes, Lyme disease, a bacterial disease, and other diseases spread by ticks have been found in Oregon.

 The western blacklegged tick (Ixodes pacificus) is the primary species that pass Lyme disease to people and pets in the Western U.S., but some recent data suggests that only 3% to 8% of these ticks in Oregon carry the Lyme bacterium.

 Other diseases spread by ticks have been found in Oregon including tick-borne relapsing fever, Rocky Mountain spotted fever, tularemia, and Colorado tick fever.
 Cases of these diseases being contracted by tick bites in Oregon are very rare but something to be aware of.
-Please reach out to your medical provider for health-related information on diseases spread by ticks.

 What can I do to protect myself from ticks?